Politics of higher education institutions and funding agencies

 Academy of Finland

+One of the Academy of Finland's science policy objectives is to promote open science.
 The Academy of Finland requires that applicant research plans include information on how the project research data will be obtained, used, stored and protected as well as how its future use will be made possible for other users.
 This plan should also specify the ownership and user rights of data used and produced in the project.
 The Academy recommends that, wherever possible, the possibilities for long-term preservation of research data should be investigated by the projects it is funding.

 The Academy of Finland advises researchers to publish their work following the principles of open access and open data.
 When applying for funding from the Academy, researchers must include in their research plans a publication plan and a data management plan.

 In Tekes-funded research projects, special attention is given to the practical exploitation of projects.
 The results of Tekes-funded projects are public.
 One of the criteria Tekes uses in granting funding is the assessment of key measures and channels for applying results and disseminating the data produced.
+Tekes recommends open access publishing and Tekes will recommend opening your research data when possible.